2024 annual impact

 Our twelfth season building food security from the ground up

 The winter months offer space to reflect on the past garden season, as we diligently plan for the season to come.
 We take great pride in the many successes from 2023, our twelfth season serving individuals and communities facing food insecurity.
-In collaboration with community members, volunteers, donors, and sponsors who rallied behind our vision [...]
+In collaboration with community members, volunteers, donors, and sponsors who rallied behind our vision of a more food secure future, here are some of the results accomplished last season: 92 families, which includes over 300 individuals, received household garden beds and the resources and support to grow their own produce Countless others were served at five community group and [...]

 Big Collaborations Make Big Impact